sparrowcode/AlertKit/README.md

         })
 ```

+## Сontribution

+My English is very bad.
+You can see this once you read the documentation.
+I would really like to have clean and nice documentation.
+If you see gramatical errors and can help fix the Readme, please contact me hello@ivanvorobei.by or make a Pull Request.
+Thank you in advance!

 ## Other Projects

 I love being helpful.
 Here I have provided a list of libraries that I keep up to date.
 For see `video previews` of libraries without install open [opensource.ivanvorobei.by](https://opensource.ivanvorobei.by) website.<br>